Skip to main content

 1. Site assessment and quotes (2-4 weeks)

-At least three quotes from RGE-certified installers.
-They will assess roof orientation, tilt, shading, electrical panel capacity, and meter compatibility.
+At least three RGE QualiPV quotes.
+Assess roof orientation, tilt, shading, electrical panel capacity, meter compatibility.

 2. Contract and deposit (1 week)

-Sign the installation contract and pay a deposit (typically 20-30%).
-The installer handles EDF OA registration and administrative paperwork.
+Sign the installation contract, typically 20-30% deposit.
+The installer handles EDF OA registration.

 3. Prior declaration (1-2 months)